-FluentU takes real-world videos, like music videos, commercials, news and inspiring talks, and turns them into Spanish learning experiences.
+FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 Other sites use scripted content.
 FluentU uses a natural approach that helps you ease into the Spanish language and culture over time.
 You’ll learn Spanish as it’s actually spoken by real people.

-FluentU has a wide variety of videos on topics like soccer, TV shows, business, movies and even magical realism, as you can see here:
+FluentU has a wide variety of videos, as you can see here: